ESS Topline Series

 Issue 1 in the series focuses on justice findings using data from Round 5 of the survey.
 Issue 2 focuses on welfare attitudes in Europe using data from Round 4 of the survey.
 Issue 3 focuses on the economic crisis, quality of work and social integration using data from Rounds 2 and 5 of the ESS, gathered either side of the economic downturn.
 Issue 4 focuses on Europeans' understandings and evaluations of democracy using data from Round 6 of the ESS and issue 5 looked at personal and social wellbeing based on Round 6 data.

 Issue 6 was published in October 2016 using Round 7 data gathered from the rotating module on health inequalities.
-A version of this edition is also available in French.
 Issue 7 was published in November 2016, and uses ESS data on immigration from Rounds 1 and 7.

 ESS Topline Findings: